Page Start

 (柴苓湯)

 Yamagiwa M. The role of Kampo preparations in treating pharyngolaryngeal paresthesia*.
-Nihon Toyo Shinshin Igaku Kenkyu (Journal of Japanese Association of Oriental Psychosomatic Medicine) 2001; 16: 36-8.
+Nihon Toyo Shinshin Igaku Kenkyu (Journal of Japanese Association of Oriental Psychosomatic Medicine) 2001; 16: 36-8 (in Japanese with English abstract).
 1) , 3) N

 F45.9 Evaluation of Kampo therapy for unidentified complaints. "keishibukuryogan